FabianMenekshi/Data_Science_Salaries-West_Coast/README.md

-# Data ScienceS Salaries - US West Coast
+# Data Science Salaries - US West Coast

 In our project we set out to investigate how the salaries in Data Science related professions in the western region of the US are influenced by a number of variables, like education